pgvalle/ceu-windows-setup/README.md

 [ceu](https://github.com/fsantanna/dceu) is a synchronous programming language created by Francisco Figueiredo Goytacaz Sant'anna.
 It makes you capable of using Concurrency alongside Event-Driven Programming in a structured manner, extending the classical structured paradigm we all know and use.

-Here's the website (Old Version): http://ceu-lang.org/.
+Here's the official website (Old Version): http://ceu-lang.org/.

 ## Dependencies